saad-siddique/pychangelog/PYCHANGELOG.md

 - Fluent Support - A ticket is opened by a customer [\#2009](https://github.com/UncannyOwl/Automator/issues/2009)
 - Fluent Support - A ticket receives a reply from a customer [\#2011](https://github.com/UncannyOwl/Automator/issues/2011)
 - GamiPress - A user earns greater than, less than, greater than or equal to...etc. a number of a specific type of points in a single transaction [\#1929](https://github.com/UncannyOwl/Automator/issues/1929)
-- New trigger: Uncanny Toolkit Pro - A user's time in a course exceeds a specific number of minutes [\#1997](https://github.com/UncannyOwl/Automator/issues/1997)
+- Uncanny Toolkit Pro - A user's time in a course exceeds a specific number of minutes [\#1997](https://github.com/UncannyOwl/Automator/issues/1997)

 **New Actions:**
+-  Toolkit Pro - Reset a user's time in a course [\#1998](https://github.com/UncannyOwl/Automator/issues/1998)
 - Autonami - Add a tag to a contact [\#2013](https://github.com/UncannyOwl/Automator/issues/2013)
 - Autonami - Add a tag to the user [\#2012](https://github.com/UncannyOwl/Automator/issues/2012)
-- New action:  Toolkit Pro - Reset a user's time in a course [\#1998](https://github.com/UncannyOwl/Automator/issues/1998)
+- Google Calendar - Add an attendee to an event in a Google Calendar [\#1986](https://github.com/UncannyOwl/Automator/issues/1986)
+- Google Calendar - Add an event to a Google Calendar [\#1985](https://github.com/UncannyOwl/Automator/issues/1985)
+- Google Calendar - Remove an attendee from an event in a Google Calendar [\#1987](https://github.com/UncannyOwl/Automator/issues/1987)
 - WordPress - Add a WordPress data erasure request for a user [\#1411](https://github.com/UncannyOwl/Automator/issues/1411)

 **New Tokens:**